 The agenda is as follows:

-- Wednesday 3rd October - Symposium entitled "Restoration in Urban Areas".
+- Wednesday 3rd October - Symposium entitled "Restoration in Urban Areas" in collaboration with the Society for Ecological Restoration - Ontario Chapter (SERO).

 - Thursday 4th October - Field trip to nearby restoration sites (ERA and BGCI members only).